The Quilt Coat Quilt-Along is here!

 - New Look 6585

-- Simplicity 8467 (this is the one I used as a base for both my quilt coats but did hack it somewhat)
+- Simplicity 8467 (this is the one I used as a base for all of my quilt coats however it's proving to be difficult to locate.

 - Simplicity 8298